 During Summer 2018, the preferred traffic calming concept and the selected techniques will be tested using temporary devices--items like temporary bollards/delineators, 'bolt-able' speed humps, and construction barrels.
 After the summer season concludes, the Transportation Committee will evaluate the project and determine what future steps will be taken.
 Future actions could be permanently installing devices, revising the types of devices, or not pursuing additional implementation.

-Do you live or work in the neighborhood?
-Do you use these streets for your daily commute?
-If you have thoughts, questions, comments, or ideas you'd like to share, please contact Andrew Deci, Director of Planning & Development at email@example.com.
+If you have thoughts, questions, comments, or ideas you'd like to share, please contact Marc Meyers, Assistant City Manager, at email@example.com or 207-443-8330.

 Summer 2017 - Edgelines ("Fog Lines") added to Richardson Street